This web page is about my father, David M Worthen MD (1936–1988).

-The VA kindly named an award after my father, the David M Worthen Award for Academic Excellence, now expanded to honor three recipients each year, and known as the David M. Worthen Awards for Excellence in Health Professions Education.
+The Veterans Health Administration (VHA) kindly named an award after my father, the David M Worthen Award for Academic Excellence, now one of two OAA (Office of Academic Affiliations) National Awards and expanded to honor three recipients each year as the David M. Worthen Awards for Excellence in Health Professions Education.

 Dr. Worthen developed symptoms of amyotrophic lateral sclerosis (ALS) in late 1986 with the disease progressing rapidly and resulting in his death on 15 April 1988.